PEMF for Sleep: The Science, The Best Devices & My Weekly Plan

 • Adjustable frequency settings that go as low as 0.5 Hz

-• Sine wave forms (not square waves – trust me on this one!)
+• Sine waveforms (not square or trapezoidal – trust me on this one!)

 PEMF Therapy for Sleep Improvement: My Weekly Schedule